IDC Names Securiti a Worldwide Leader in Data Privacy

 PDPO Sections: 27; DPPs: 1, 2, 3, 5

-Track data flows in your organizations by having a centralized catalogue of internal data process flows as well as flows for data transfer to service providers and other third parties.
+Track data flows in your organizations by having a centralized catalog of internal data process flows and flows for data transfer to service providers and other third parties.
 Maintaining updated records of data processing activities enables you to demonstrate compliance with the applicable legal requirements.

 manage vendor risk